wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 In both cases, the page walker populates the TLB entry with the cache address of the corresponding page.
 The MMU then uses the cache address to locate the block and return data to the core.
 In the above process, the PU bit is used as a lock bit.
 Before any read or write operation is to be performed on the PTE, the page walker must spin on the PU bit if it is set, or set the bit atomically if it is clear.
 The PU bit is cleared after the operation has completed.
-If a new block is brought into the cache, the GIPT is also modified.
+The GIPT is also modified to reflect the fact that one more TLB entry is allocated to point to the cached L4 copy.
 We cover GIPT in the next section.

 The Inverted Global Pointer Table, GIPT, is indexed by cache addresses (do not require associative search).
 It maps a page in L4 cache to its physical address in the main memory, the address of the corresponding PTE, and a TLB residence